 It’s hard to say whether that property is 100 percent back to where it was.

-As a rental property owner, you’re taking a huge risk when you don’t have a tight eye on your resident.
+To be a successful rental property owner in Reno, NV, you will be taking a huge risk.
+You will want to have a tight eye on your residents.

 You can also visit our Facebook group of investors, which is called Master Mynd.
 It’s a real estate investors’ club, where you can exchange ideas with other owners.
 Check out our weekly podcast as well, called The Myndful Investor.
 We invite leaders in real estate and property management to talk about their success and, more importantly, their failures.
 There’s a lot to learn from this relatable content.